 SAP PI (Process Integration) is an integration platform that provides seamless integration between SAP and non-SAP applications within the organization A2A (Application to Application) or even outside the organization B2B (Business to Business).
 But this was a technical aspect of SAP PI, but to understand this better we will see the example of implementation of SAP PI.

 Example: To understand the concept of SAP PI more clearly, we take an example of a large scale Dairy Industry, which is operating in a large portion of a state and dominating the region.
-But there are some small scale dairy industries operating in the same region, parallel to the large scale industry which is not making profit due to their price variation compare to large-scale industry.
-So to avoid the pricing conflict and maintaining the same price all over the region, large scale and small scale industry decides to link together, with the help of SAP PI.
-They inter-connect with each other with the help of SAP PI and started to work as a single unit.
-Now, through SAP PI they are able to exchange all the information pertaining to dairy industry, including pricing and share equal amount of profit.
+But there are some small scale dairy industries operating in the same region, parallel to the large-scale industry which is not making a profit due to their price variation compare to large-scale industries.
+So to avoid the pricing conflict and maintaining the same price all over the region, large scale and small scale industry decide to link together, with the help of SAP PI.
+They interconnect with each other with the help of SAP PI and started to work as a single unit.
+Now, through SAP PI they are able to exchange all the information pertaining to the dairy industry, including pricing, and share an equal amount of profit.

 SAP PI connects different platforms like

 - B2B and A2A Scenarios